 As with most things, hot flushes affect women in differing ways.
-Not all women experience them and for those that do, some experience them several times a day or night whilst others may only have the occasional one.
+Not all women experience them and for those that do, the frequency is varied.
+Some women experience them several times a day or night whilst others may only have the occasional one.

-For some, a hot flush may last for just a few seconds and for others it may be several minutes but when experiencing one, it feels like they last a lot longer than what they actually do!
+For some, a hot flush may last for just a few seconds, while for others it may be several minutes.
+When experiencing one, it feels like they last a lot longer than what they actually do!